TissueImageAnalytics/CoNIC/conic_baseline/README.md

     # >>>>>>>>>>>>>>>>>>>>>>>>>
 ```

-to a more succint form to save the output.
+to a more succinct form to save the output.
 Here is the new version

 ```python
     # Saving the results for segmentation in .mha